 Our dance faculty consists of numerous teachers whose backgrounds include prestigious professional dance careers, professorships at prestigious universities, dance degrees from esteemed dance colleges, early childhood education degrees, and the experience of motherhood.
 Our founder opened the school in 1999 and is still teaching & choreographing.
 Our dance director joined the studio in 2000 and is intensely devoted to the program.
-Several of our young child teachers became employees after their children had studied with WSB.
+Several of our young child teachers became employees after years of their children studying with the school.
 Many of our guest teachers have been affiliated with the school for years.
-Our faculty credentials and longevity reflect the quality of our dance program.
+Our faculty credentials and longevity reflects the quality of our dance program.

 Facility – Is the space designed to support the best dance experience?

 Are the floors sprung and is the surface a professional dance material.
 Sprung floors prevent injuries.
 Marley is a specialized floor cover designed to create the ideal resistance for dance movements and pointe work.
 Our dance studios are all sprung floors with Marley covering.